Skip to content

 Why It's a Problem

-Overpriced items collect dust on virtual shelves.
-Underpriced items sell quickly but don't cover costs.
-Many brands fail to account for all expenses when setting prices.
-Others copy competitor pricing without understanding their different cost structures.
+Overpriced items often remain unsold, while underpriced products may sell quickly but fail to cover costs.
+Many brands neglect to account for all expenses when pricing, or they copy competitors without understanding different cost structures.
+This results in lost revenue and unsustainable business models.

 How to Fix It

-Researching competitor pricing establishes market benchmarks.
-Calculating all costs ensures prices cover expenses and leave room for profit.
-Psychological pricing strategies like $99 instead of $100 can boost conversions.
+Researching competitor pricing provides useful market benchmarks.
+Calculating all production and operational costs ensures prices cover expenses and generate profit.
+Psychological pricing strategies, such as pricing items at $99 instead of $100, can improve sales conversion.

-Testing different price points with small batches provides real data.
-Some brands start higher and discount if needed, while others start lower and raise prices as demand grows.
-The right price reflects quality, brand positioning, and customer willingness to pay.
+Testing different price points with small production batches provides real-world data.
+Some brands start with higher prices and offer discounts if needed, while others begin lower and increase prices as demand grows.
+The right price reflects product quality, brand positioning, and customer willingness to pay.

 Mistake #9: Lack of Marketing Strategy